spencertipping/ni/doc/ni_by_example.md

 Use of escape characters in `ni` operators is acceptable style only if there is not a conciser way that is at least as readable, or a more readable way that is at least as concise. way to do the job.
 In this case, there is both.
 Making use of the Perl operator, introduced in the next section allows the above spell to be written more clearly and concisely written as `ni n1000 rp'/^(\d)\1+$/'`

 The `r` operator is especially useful during development; for example, if you are working with a large file or stream, you can check the correctness of your output using `r10`, `rx100`, `r.001` etc. to downsample and cap the amount of data read.

-With the exception of operators that require processing the entire stream (sorting, for example), **PULL QUOTE all `ni` development can be I/O-bounded, and not processor-bounded, regardless of the resources required by the computation.**
+> With the exception of operators that require processing the entire stream (sorting, for example) all `ni` development can be I/O-bounded, and not processor-bounded, regardless of the resources required by the computation.

 ####`\<`: Read from File Names in Stream